 I absolutely love collaborating with Durty Gurl.
 Show cased today was their Durty Gurl Martini Olive Juice.
 A fabulous mixer to take the guessing game out of a cocktail.
 Simply pour your favorite DG mixer into a cocktail shaker, and add your libation.
 To see more click this link Durty Gurl Mixers

-Durty Gurl routinely shares glamorous recipes on their IG account Say Hi to Durty Gurl!
+Durty Gurl routinely shares glamorous recipes on their IG account and TIKTOK

 Vintage Ooollee is a local Vintage store in Augusta Ga.
-Both mine and Peter’s outfit were found there.
-This summer Ooollee is planning to open an Etsy store so those who are not local will have a chance to search through her treasures.
+Both mine and Peter’s outfit were find there.
+This summer she is set to open an Etsy store so those who are not local will have a chance to search through her treasures.

 Miss Audrey Monroe💋